upshift-app/upshift-app/README.md

    Create posts and share Upshift in relevant subreddits.
 Submit your Reddit posts through our portal to track your performance.
 5. **Earn:**
    Get paid monthly based on your verified post engagement and views.
+## 💰 Payout Structure
+We use a cumulative bonus structure based on verified views per post:

+- 40K Views → $10
+- 200K Views → $20 total
+- 500K Views → $50 total

+#### Payment Details:

+Payments are made monthly via PayPal (strongly preferred).
+Cash App is available as a backup, but it’s less reliable and payments can be delayed.
+You will be paid as long as your posts follow the campaign guidelines and reach the required view thresholds.
 ## 📋 Campaign Guidelines & Important Info

 To ensure the success of the campaign and your freelancers' efforts, please adhere to the following guidelines: